Kings Landing is closed for the season and will reopen June 9, 2021.

 As you enter the Welcome Centre, please respect physical distancing and all signage.
 This includes directional signage indicating which doors to enter and exit.
 You must keep 2m/6ft between yourself and other parties.
 Our Admissions staff are located behind a barrier.
 If possible, please use debit, credit or a gift card to pay.
 POS machines will be wiped down after each use.
 If you choose to use cash, please have exact change.
 This will help us keep everything clean and everyone safe.
 Admission staff will use hand sanitizer after every sale.

-Washrooms are available at the Welcome Centre, the King’s Head Inn, and next to the Parish School.
+Washrooms are available at the Welcome Centre and the King’s Head Inn.
 Washrooms are thoroughly cleaned prior to opening each day and again at 1:00 p.m.; common surfaces are wiped down hourly during open hours.
 Before entering a washroom, please use a hand sanitizing station.
 Once in the washrooms, signs regarding physical distancing protocol, handwashing protocol are prominently displayed.
 Please follow their instruction.

 In the Village

 In the village, you will find sanitizing stations have been placed in the buildings for your convenience.
 Historic buildings have barriers between you and our staff: some are counters, Plexiglass, wood or rope and stanchions.
 Staff have been instructed to wear their mask when they are in close proximity to you or other staff and/or/if they wish, at any time.
 Staff will be milling about in period costume reminding visitors about physical distancing and the need for community masks upon entering any building or riding on the wagons.
 Common surfaces: barriers, railings, counters, etc. will be wiped down with soapy water frequently.
-Services at St. Mark’s Anglican Church and Riverside Presbyterian Church will require physical distancing.
-Services may take place outside.
-Activities, such as theatre shows, taking place in the Ingraham Barn, will require physical distancing.
-Please have a seat anywhere not marked with an “X.”
+Services at St. Mark’s Anglican Church will require physical distancing.